blaubachn/slideshow/README.md

 # Eye of Gnome Remote

-This application uses Eye of Gnome and CherryPy to stop, update or stop a slideshow of pictures.
+This application uses Eye of Gnome and CherryPy to start, update or stop a slideshow of pictures.
 The main use for it is being able to have a computer that is scanning a synced folder of some kind to be able to change what is being rotated through.

 # Setup